 You can visit www.centralaccess.com to view a map of our service area containing zones, grant areas and the initial construction core.
 If you fall into a future activation zone, you will be able to see which one your address falls into and the interest level for our service within that zone.
 This is key since moving forward, customer demand will assist in determining our construction route and zone activation, so the more people signed-up in an area, the greater chance that you will be added to the construction plans.
 Encourage your friends and neighbors to indicate their desire for service by committing at www.centralaccess.com.

 This will be a multi-year project, but taking this first step now gets us closer to providing broadband to those who no one else has been willing to serve.

 Below are some of the most frequently asked questions about Central Access.

-Q. What will be the monthly cost to customers?
+Q. What speeds will be offered and what will be the monthly cost for residential customers?

 Q. If I am not a member, can I still get service?

 A. Based on how close you are to our construction path, you may be eligible for service.

 Q. I received my fiber drop, what is this and when can I expect service?

 A. To expedite the installation process, Central Access contractors may have already begun the process of running the drop line from the pole to your home.
 The drop line attaches to a connection box, also known as a NID (Network Interface Device).
 The NID serves as the access point for the fiber from outside to inside the home.